graphql-java/graphql-java-page/content/blog/deep-dive-merged-fields.md

 So if you want to know all directives for the current field you are resolving you actually need to look at all of the merged fields from the query.

-# Merged fields in graphql-js and GraphQl Java
+# Merged fields in graphql-js and GraphQL Java

 In graphql-js merged fields are relevant when you implement a resolver and you need access to the specific ast field of the query.
 The `info` objects has a property `fieldNodes` which gives you access to all ast fields which are merged together.